exoplatform/exo-documentation/docs/Manage-Space.rst

 .. note:: In the space seeting, you can have an idea about the space template
-          for your space, the Space template pulldown will display the selected template and the pulldown will be disabled and you can't change it.
+          for your space, the Space template pulldown will display the selected template but you can't change it.